inji/pixelpass/kotlin/Readme.md

 `decodeMappedData(data: String, keyMapper: Array<Map<String, String>>, valueMapperFunction: (JSONObject) -> JSONObject)`

 - `data` - A CBOR Encoded string or JSON string which needs to be re mapped.
 - `keyMapper` - A array of map which is used to reverse map keys for the given data.
 Which is a Array<Map<String, String>>.
 The order of array is directly equals to the depth of JSON tree.
-As some ot the keys are repeated at different depths of JSON this approach is needed.
+As some of the keys are repeated at different depths of JSON this approach is needed.
 It will default to the Claim-169 reverse key mapper if nothing provided.
 - `valueMapperFunction` - A function which is used to map values for the given data.
 Which is a (JSONObject) -> JSONObject.
 It will default to the Claim-169 value mapper function if nothing provided.

 return a JSON remapped string.